processing/processing/README.md

 the 'core' and the libraries that are included with the download.

 If you have found a bug in the Processing software, you can file it here under the “issues” tab.
-If it relates to JavaScript mode, please use [their issue tracker https://processing-js.lighthouseapp.com/].
+If it relates to JavaScript mode, please use [their issue tracker](https://processing-js.lighthouseapp.com/).

 The processing-web repository contains reference, examples, and the site.
 (Please file issues there if they're in regard to anyonthing on the site,